How to leave Montana residency?

 • Close local bank accounts: If you have any bank accounts, investment accounts, or financial assets linked to Montana, consider closing them or transferring your funds to banks in your new state.
 This action shows that your financial life is now centered in your new state.

-• Update personal records: Inform the IRS, Social Security, insurance companies, and other relevant agencies of your new address to ensure all personal records are updated with your new residence.
+• Update personal records: Inform the IRS, Social Security, insurance companies, and other relevant agencies of your new address to help make sure all personal records are updated with your new residence.

 2) Sell or lease property